NASA wants Canadian boots on the moon as first step in deep space exploration

 Bridenstine says he wants Canada to contribute its expertise in artificial intelligence and robotics, and that could include a next-generation Canadarm on the Lunar Gateway and more Canadian technology inside.

-He says NASA wants to create a "sustainable lunar architecture" that would allow people and equipment to go back and forth to the moon regularly.

-"If Canadians want to be involved in missions to the surface of the moon with astronauts, we welcome that.
-We want to see that day materialize," he said told a small group of journalists in Ottawa today.
-"We think it would be fantastic for the world to see people on the surface of the moon that are not just wearing the American flag, but wearing the flags of other nations."

-He says the return to the moon is a stepping stone to a much more ambitious goal: exploration that could include reaching Mars in the next two decades.
+He says the U.S. return to the moon is a stepping stone to a much more ambitious goal: deep-space exploration that could include reaching Mars in the next two decades.

-"The moon is, in essence, a proving ground for deeper space exploration," he said.

 Bridenstine is in Ottawa for a large gathering of the Aerospace Industries Association of Canada, where speculation is running high about Canada's possible participation in the U.S. space program.